Los Angeles Unified School District: All District High School Honor Band

-Controversies
+Incidents and concerns

 Crimes and lawsuits

 On January 5, 2008, Sandy Banks of the Los Angeles Times reported that vandals and thieves targeted LAUSD schools in various neighborhoods during holidays.
 Banks said that the lack of police presence allows thieves to target schools.

 Thirty-three-year-old Alberto Gutierrez sued the Los Angeles Unified School District, saying that the principal of the San Fernando High School, where he was assigned, retaliated against him when Gutierrez asked students to "think critically" about the role of the United States in the Iraq War.
 Jose Luis Rodriguez, the principal, says that he spoke to Gutierrez because some parents did not appreciate Gutierrez requiring students to attend off-campus screenings of Fahrenheit 9/11 and Crash.

 On January 31, 2012, police arrested Mark Berndt, a veteran teacher at Miramonte Elementary School, and charged him with 23 counts of lewd conduct, which included taking pictures of students who were being spoon-fed his semen.
 Another teacher, Martin Springer, was charged with fondling a 7-year-old girl in his class.
 A third teacher, a female, was accused of "aiding and abetting" Mark Berndt by sending him victims.

 The entire staff at Miramonte was subsequently replaced.